-Mid-century modern homes were once futuristic, the “homes of tomorrow.”
-Built after World War II, they incorporated the abundant and relatively inexpensive materials no longer needed for the war effort in features like aluminum windows and steel cabinets.
-High-tech kitchen gadgets such as built in rotisseries featured prominently as Americans focused on leisure and entertaining after years of austerity.
-Today these homes are historic, but their design and aesthetics are as popular as ever: the clean lines, light-filled spaces and embrace of modern materials like plastic whether for countertops or chairs .
-If you love mid-century modern, you’ll love Restore Oregon’s
+Mid-century modern homes were once the futuristic “homes of tomorrow”.
+Built after World War II, they incorporated abundant and relatively materials no longer needed for the war effort like aluminum windows and steel cabinets.
+High-tech kitchen gadgets such as built-in rotisseries featured prominently as Americans focused on leisure and entertaining after years of austerity.
+Today, many are restoring mid-century modern houses—their design and aesthetics are as popular as ever: the clean lines, light-filled spaces and embrace of modern materials.
+Those who love these homes are keenly interested in preserving mid-century architecture.

 Another preservation project made us particularly happy: Greg Nieberding and his partner, Eddie Ortega, had bought a 1959 mid-century modern in Dallas, Texas after others made offers to tear it down – even though it was so cool the previous owners had entertained Frank Sinatra and Doris Day there!
 Greg and Eddie saw the carrara marble, the red oak molding that makes the walls look like Japanese shoji screens and large windows and knew it was special.
 During their full-scale restoration, they used Indow inserts to eliminate condensation in the clerestory mid-century modern windows in the bedroom.